chrissarmstrong/seeking-manifold/content/Running Thoughts/drafts/Evaluating Representations from Self-Supervised Systems.md

 ## 3. Add a generative capability

-The most obvious solution to this problem (to me) is to simply add a generative capability to the system.
+The most obvious (and intuitively satisfying) solution to this problem (to me) is to add a generative capability to the system.
 This allows the system to communicate with us in a way we can understand.

 This approach assumes that we have some way of translating from a representation space to whatever domain we want for our communication.
 Usually this is accomplished by training an autoencoder to perform the mapping between the spaces.

 ## 4. Skill acquisition